jonathan-vella/secure-networking-hackathon/challenges/Challenge-01.md

 To successfully complete this challenge as a team you must:

-- Present to your coach your virtual network design
+- Present to your coach your virtual network design.
+This must include at a network topology diagram and an IP address plan.
-- Present the virtual network deployment in your subscription
+- Present the virtual network deployment in your subscription (only deploy after you've agreed with both your coach and team your network design)
 - Present the cross-premises connection in your subscription
 - Validate your hybrid connection to the on-premises network from Azure
 - Implement a solution that alerts when the connectivity between Azure and on-premises is down
-- Discuss the decisions of the proposed solution that impact reliability and cost
+- Discuss the decisions of the proposed solution that impact security, reliability, and cost
 - Demonstrate secure remote access

 ## References